80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to tell someone to be quiet

-Example sentence Shush!
+Example in a sentence Shush!
 You are in the library.

 61. Sizzle